Canada: Bodies at Indigenous school not isolated incident

 Plans are underway to bring in forensics experts to identify and repatriate the remains of the children found buried on the Kamloops site.

-Trudeau said he’ll be talking to his ministers on Monday about further things his government needs to do to support survivors and the community.
+Trudeau said he’ll be talking to his ministers about further things his government needs to do to support survivors and the community.
 Flags at all federal buildings are at half-staff.

 Opposition New Democrat leader Jagmeet Singh called Monday for an emergency debate in Parliament.